-We have been granted a licence under Part 6 of the Financial Markets Conduct Act 2013 to act as a manager in respect of managed funds, including KiwiSaver schemes for a term expiring on 8 May 2020.
+We have been granted a licence under Part 6 of the Financial Markets Conduct Act 2013 to act as a manager in respect of managed funds, including KiwiSaver schemes.
 The conditions of our licence imposed by the Financial Markets Authority are published on www.companiesoffice.govt.nz/fsp.